 Western Maryland flooding: More than 100 rescue calls in 2 hours

-On Saturday, unprecedented Western Maryland flooding happended.
-There are over 100 rescue calls within a mere two-hour window that is an emergency volume that typically occurs over an entire day.
+On Saturday, severe flash flooding impacts Western Maryland.
+There are over 100 rescue calls within a mere two-hour window, which is an emergency volume that typically occurs over an entire day.

 The area, located just north of Washington, D.C., was battered by intense rainfall from a powerful storm system that caused rapid and severe flash flooding.